Should Capcom remake Resident Evil 5 next?

 Resi remake gravy train

 The HD remaster on PS4, Xbox One, and PC still holds up rather well to this day.
 This made some fans wonder if the game even needed a remake.
 Remaking it also risked ruining what many people consider to be one of the greatest games of all time.
 Then there was the action/horror balance to get right.
-The original RE4 was very action-heavy and lighthearted, whereas the recent RE remakes have been particularly horror focused and serious.
+The original RE4 was very action-heavy and lighthearted, whereas the recent RE remakes have been particularly horror-focused and serious.
+Could RE4 work in this newly grimdark Resident Evil era?

 Fortunately, the RE4 remake was a triumph, although this will inevitably lead Capcom to keep this gravy train moving.
-The only question is, which game will the remake next?
-There are a few contenders.
+The only question is, which game will they remake next?
+There are a few contenders, and it’s going to be tough to call.

 Return to Rockfort Island?

-The obvious choice is Resident Evil 5, but some fans wonder if Capcom would be better off remaking Resident Evil: Code Veronica, a game that takes place between RE3 and RE4 and is just as important to the series’ lore as any other.
+The obvious choice is Resident Evil 5, but some fans wonder if Capcom would be better off remaking Resident Evil: Code Veronica first, a game that takes place between RE3 and RE4 and is just as important to the series’ lore as any other.
 Unlike the original RE4, RE: CV still feels a lot like the older entries and arguably needed a remake before RE4, the only question was if it deserved one.
+The game can be played on modern systems but shows its age far more than the original RE4.
+It also uses the style of the PS1 games, before RE4 revolutionized the series and the genre as a whole.

-However, there was no denying that an RE4 remake would sell more copies, as RE4 is a much more recognizable title – and one that won multiple Game of the Year awards, unlike Code Veronica.
+However, there was no denying that a RE4 remake would sell more copies, as RE4 is a much more recognizable game – and one that won multiple Game of the Year awards, unlike Code Veronica.
 So from a commercial point of view, it’s easy to see why Capcom chose to remake RE4 over Resident Evil: Code Veronica.
-Although now that remake is here, the company has another choice to make.
+It was a risky move, but in many ways, it was a no-brainer.
+Now that the remake is here, the company has another choice to make.
 Do they remake Resident Evil 5?
 Or are some things better left dead and buried?

-RE5 isn’t bad, it’s just also not exceptional.
-The game is also where the series’ decline began to set in, at least until Resident Evil 7: Biohazard came along and, like RE4 before it, breathed new life into the ailing franchise.
+You see, RE5 just isn’t as beloved as the previous four entries that have now been remade.
+The game isn’t bad, it’s just not exceptional.
+It also represents where the series’ decline began to set in, at least until Resident Evil 7: Biohazard came along and, like RE4 before it, breathed new life into the ailing franchise.

 Resident Evil’s race row

 Remaking Resident Evil 5 also risks resurrecting a difficult PR nightmare from Capcom’s past regarding RE5’s setting, protagonist, and the enemies he faced.
-The original vision of RE5 has not aged well, and while Capcom worked to fix the issue in 2005 when RE5 was first released, a remake could dig up this controversy – and cause an even bigger storm than before.
+The original vision of RE5 has not aged well, and while Capcom worked to fix the issue in 2005 when RE5 was first released, a remake could dig up this old controversy and reanimate it once again.
 If Resident Evil 5 was to be remade, a lot of what made it what it was would need to be changed.
 This alone may be enough reason for them to leave RE5 in the past.

 Knowing where to stop

 Could it be that Capcom will be finished remaking Resident Evil games after RE4?
 After all, Dino Crisis fans are crying out for that series to receive the same treatment.
-A remake of the first Dino Crisis, using the current Resident Evil Engine is a tantalizing prospect, especially after the success of games like The Callisto Protocol and the hype surrounding the upcoming Dead Space remake.
+A remake of the first Dino Crisis, using the current Resident Evil Engine is a tantalizing prospect, especially after the success of the Dead Space remake.

 A more sci-fi-focused survival horror game could tick all the right boxes, and deliver Capcom more of that sweet remake cheddar at the same time.
 There’s also the lesser-known Haunting Ground or even Onimusha to consider.

-2025 will be the twentieth anniversary of Resident Evil 5, so we’d be amazed if Capcom doesn’t mark the occasion with something Kijuju related, be it a remake or anything else.
-Although, until then, this might be the last chance saloon for a Resident Evil: Code Veronica remake, so it will be interesting to see what Capcom’s next move is.
+2025 will be the twentieth anniversary of Resident Evil 5, so we’d be amazed if Capcom doesn’t mark the occasion with something Kijuju-related, be it a remake or anything else.
+However, until then, this might be the last chance saloon for a Resident Evil: Code Veronica remake, so it will be interesting to see what Capcom’s next move is.

-What’s certain is that while we love the Resident Evil remakes – as much as Capcom – there are only so many more they can make.
+Capcom has also now confirmed that more Resident Evil remakes are indeed coming, making Code Veronica and Resident Evil 5 the two most likely contenders.
+What’s certain is that while we love the Resident Evil remakes – as much as they do – there are only so many more they can make.

 For more Resident Evil 4 content, check out the following guides below: